canonical-websites/tutorials.ubuntu.com/tutorials/desktop/command-line-for-beginners/command-line-for-beginners.md

 ls
 ```

-You should `cat` each of these files to theck their contents.
+You should `cat` each of these files to check their contents.
 But `cat` is more than just a file viewer - its name comes from 'con**cat**enate', meaning "to link together".
 If you pass more than one filename to `cat` it will output each of them, one after the other, as a single block of text:

 ```Bash
 cat test_1.txt test_2.txt test_3.txt